Every hour you spend sitting watching TV makes you more likely to die from inflammation-related diseases, Melbourne researchers have found."

 Of course the study, conducted by researchers from the Baker Heart and Diabetes Institute, did not have anything to do with Game of Thrones, and fans can rest assured watching the show will not kill them.
 Rather, the study showed an association between increased hours of television viewing and higher risk of certain inflammatory diseases.

 Despite the headlines, including the Institute's own press release about the dangers of "sitting down to binge watch" TV, this study did not actually measure sitting down during TV-viewing.
-This means the findings should not be interpreted as indicating that TV-viewing is harmful to due to sitting involved.
+This means the findings should not be interpreted as indicating that TV-viewing is harmful to health due to sitting involved.

 And most of the media reports failed to mention that the association between television viewing and increased risk of disease was reversed for those who were active.
 So, how should we interpret the study?